 The school has six interactive simulation manikins, including a birthing manikin, a pediatric manikin, and a 3G SimMan to help students learn to treat a wide variety of symptoms and health situations while honing their clinical skills.
 The labs, located on the main floor of the Institute's Shouse academic building, are where students spend much of their time learning basic skills.

-Students in occupational therapy, physical therapy, and speech-language pathology also gain valuable experience in on-campus centers in which they treat clients who have exhausted their insurance benefits or cannot afford treatment.
+Students in nursing, occupational therapy, physical therapy, and speech-language pathology also gain valuable experience in the Dr. Charles A. and Ann Sanders IMPACT Practice Center, the on-campus center, in which they hone their skills using simulated patients, then later treat clients who have exhausted their insurance benefits or cannot afford treatment.
 Under the watchful eyes of experienced faculty clinicians, students provide more than one million dollars in pro-bono services to clients from throughout Greater Boston.

-Doctor of Occupational Therapy students see clients in the Functional Living Lab, an active-learning area which includes a kitchen, living room, bedroom, and bathroom.
+Doctor of Occupational Therapy students see clients in the Occupational Therapy Center for Learning, Participation, and Rehabilitation (OT CLiPR), an active-learning area which includes a kitchen, living room, bedroom, and bathroom.
 It allows students to seamlessly move from the classroom and immediately put into practice what they learned without leaving the lab.

 The Physical Therapy Center for Clinical Education and Health Promotion offers comprehensive assessment, therapy and specialty services for both neurological and musculoskeletal issues.